-- 1. The purpose of the preliminary site report is to identify and describe existing or potential hazards in areas proposed for development.
-The report shall be based on site inspections conducted by a qualified person, such as a geologist, engineering geologist, soil scientist, or coastal oceanographer with demonstrated experiences in coastal development. - 2.
-The preliminary site report shall either recommend that a more detailed site investigation report is needed to fully disclose the nature of on-site hazards or it shall conclude that known hazards were adequately investigated, and recommend development standards for buildable areas. - 3.
-The preliminary site report shall include plan diagrams of the general area, including legal descriptions and property boundaries, and geographic information as required below: - (a) Identification of each dune landform (according to either the Goal 18 or SCS system of classification); - (b) History of dune stabilization in the area; - (c) History of erosion or accretion in the area, including long-term trends;
+- The purpose of the preliminary site report is to identify and describe existing or potential hazards in areas proposed for development.
+The report shall be based on site inspections conducted by a qualified person, such as a geologist, engineering geologist, soil scientist, or coastal oceanographer with demonstrated experiences in coastal development. - The preliminary site report shall either recommend that a more detailed site investigation report is needed to fully disclose the nature of on-site hazards or it shall conclude that known hazards were adequately investigated, and recommend development standards for buildable areas. - The preliminary site report shall include plan diagrams of the general area, including legal descriptions and property boundaries, and geographic information as required below: - (a) Identification of each dune landform (according to either the Goal 18 or SCS system of classification); - (b) History of dune stabilization in the area;